-It is not presently possible to determine the benefits or amounts that will be received by or allocated to participants under the 2019 Plan or would have been received by or allocated to participants for the last completed fiscal year if the 2019 Plan had then been in effect because awards under the 2019 Plan will be made at the discretion of the Committee.
+It is not presently possible to determine the benefits or amounts that will be received by or allocated to participants under the Amended 2019 Plan or would have been received by or allocated to participants for the last completed fiscal year if the Amended 2019 Plan had then been in effect because awards under the Amended 2019 Plan will be made at the discretion of the Committee.
+However, under the policy currently in effect, each person serving as a non-employee director will be granted as of June 1, 2022 a stock option to purchase a number of common shares equal to 0.05% of our outstanding shares, and the Chairman of the Board will be granted an additional stock option to purchase a number of common shares equal to 0.02% of our outstanding shares, in each case rounding down to the nearest whole share.